nimadez/cli/README.md

 This repository contains a variety of scripts for working with the Debian OS and the Linux kernel, from installation to everyday scripts.

-###### All scripts have a brief comment, along with a simple guide if no arguments are entered.
-But it requires some software expertise and you need to understand what you are doing. *This repository is not optimized for the end-user in any way, and does not contain any binary files.*
+###### This repository is not optimized for the end-user in any way, and does not contain any binary files.

 ### Directories
 > - **.unused**: unused scripts